CSCI305/csci305-ml-lab/README.md

 ## What's Already In the File
 The provided code in file `ml_lab.sml` has the following pieces of code (in order from top to bottom of the file):

-**Lines(1-8)** -- A Header Comment Block, fill this in with appropriate information, note that your first and last name do not have angle brackets surrounding them.
+**Lines 1 - 8:** -- A Header Comment Block, fill this in with appropriate information, note that your first and last name do not have angle brackets surrounding them.
 ```ml
 (***************************************************************
 *